fcamuz/house-price-prediction/README.md

 * Avoid technical jargon and explain the results in a clear, actionable way for non-technical audiences.

 **_Your presentation should contain at least 2 concrete recommendations for how to improve the selling price of a home._**

+### 3. Blog Post

+Please also write a blog post about one element of the project - it could be the EDA, the feature selection, the choice of visualizations or anything else technical relating to the project.
+It should be between 800-1500 words and should be targeted at your peers - aspiring data scientists.

 ## Summary